 The answers from the RSSQ (symptoms of exacerbation version) will be assessed using the methodology outlined in Tables 4 and 5 to ascertain whether signs/symptoms meet the criteria for an EMBARC definition and the modified Fuch's definition.
-Under the Question Number column, if more than one question is listed with 'and/or' as a separator, then only one of the questions and respective answers is needed to qualify as a deterioration in that domain.
+This will be undertaken by external independent adjudication panels.
+Under the Question Number column, if more than one question is li sted with 'and/or' as a separator, then only one of the questions and respective answers is needed to qualify as a deterioration in that domain.
 If one of the below answers is given and the time is greater than 48 hours then a deterioration in that domain has occurred.

-Table 5: EMBA RC so oring s system
+Table 5: EMBARC scoring system